JANUARY: Two homes, one at 703 E. 12th St. and one in the 14000 block of County Road 2030, were damaged by fire significantly.

 The old Trachoma Hospital, built in 1939 and used as the Missouri S&T Rock Mechanics Building, was also placed on the Missouri Alliance for Historic Preservation's list.
 The campus master plan calls for the building to be razed eventually to make room for more parking.

-The geothermal energy project got under way at Missouri S&T. It will cost $30 million but save $3 million per year.
+Page 5 of 9 - The geothermal energy project got under way at Missouri S&T. It will cost $30 million but save $3 million per year.

 Rolla father Jason Midyett continues his search for his abducted children, Oliver and Wilman Midyett, who disappeared three years ago.